 MTaPS helps countries:

-- Adopt model pharmaceutical legislation, policies, guidelines, and norms or update existing tools that promote equitable and sustainable access to safe and efficacious medicines of assured quality
+- Adopt model pharmaceutical legislation, policies, guidelines, and norms or update existing tools that promote equitable and sustainable access to safe, efficacious, and quality-assured medical products ( i.e., medicines, medical devices, and other health products)

 - Establish mechanisms to ensure oversight and enforcement of policies, laws, and regulations, including the development of country-specific strategies for enforcement and compliance and collaboration with national, regional, and international authorities